Overview of the Iterator Package

 Split list of floats

-split a list of floats into nearly equal sublists.
+split a list of floating-point numbers into nearly equal sublists.
 Demonstrates the creation and use of parallelized iterators.

 create a Young rectangle (specialization of a Young tableau)